 In advance of the Contract Renewal Meeting, the Board received a memorandum prepared by counsel to the Funds discussing its responsibilities in connection with the proposed continuation of the Agreements.
 Prior to the Contract Renewal Meeting, the Independent Trustees met in executive session with Independent Counsel, at which no representatives of the Investment Manager or Fund management were present and reviewed the Contract Renewal Information and discussed the proposed continuation of each Agreement, including particularly in light of the pending wind-down and dissolution of the Funds.
-At the Contract Renewal Information, the terms of the Agreements, the operations of the Funds, and other relevant considerations, including particularly related to the wind-down and dissolution of the Funds.
-In evaluating the Agreements, the Board took into account the wind-down and dissolution of each Fund.
+At the Contract Renewal Information, there was additional discussion with the Investment Manager regarding the Contract Renewal Information, the terms of the Agreements, the operations of the Funds, and other relevant considerations, including particularly related to the wind-down and dissolution of the Funds.
+In evaluating the Agreements, the Board took into account the wind-down and dissolution of each Fund, the "master-feeder" structure and the fact that the Investment Manager serves as investment adviser to each Fund.
 On the basis of all of these discussions, the Board, including all of the Independent Trustees, unanimously determined that renewal of each Agreement would be consistent with the interests of each Fund's shareholders on the basis of the following factors, among others: